gruntjs/grunt-docs/Configuring-tasks.md

 ### Building the files object dynamically
 When many static src-dest mappings must be specified for a one-to-one process like copying, compiling or minifying files, a few additional properties may be used to build src-dest file mappings dynamically.

-* `expand` set to `true` to enable the following options
+* `expand` Set to `true` to enable the following options:
-* `cwd` All `src` matches are relative to (but don't include) this path
+* `cwd` All `src` matches are relative to (but don't include) this path.
-* `src` Pattern(s) to match, relative to the `cwd`
+* `src` Pattern(s) to match, relative to the `cwd`.
-* `dest` Destination path prefix
+* `dest` Destination path prefix.
-* `ext` Replace any existing extension with this value in generated `dest` paths
+* `ext` Replace any existing extension with this value in generated `dest` paths.
-* `flatten` Remove all path parts from generated `dest` paths
+* `flatten` Remove all path parts from generated `dest` paths.
 * `rename` This function is called for each matched `src` file, post-ext/-flatten.
 The `dest` and matched `src` path are passed in, and this function must return a new `dest` value.

-In the following example, the `minify` task will see the same list of src-dest file mappings for both the `static_mappings` and `dynamic_mappings` targets, because grunt will automatically expand the `dynamic_mappings` files object into 4 individual static file objects (assuming 4 files are found) when the task runs.
+In the following example, the `minify` task will see the same list of src-dest file mappings for both the `static_mappings` and `dynamic_mappings` targets, because grunt will automatically expand the `dynamic_mappings` files object into 4 individual static src-dest file mappings—assuming 4 files are found—when the task runs.

-Any combination of static src-dest and dynamic src-dest file mappings may be specified, and templates may be used.
+Any combination of static src-dest and dynamic src-dest file mappings may be specified.

 ```js
 grunt.initConfig({